0%

 • What: The agent evaluates its own output, actions, or overall progress against the goal, identifies errors or inefficiencies, and adjusts its strategy accordingly.

-• How to Implement: After an action or output, the LLM is prompted to critique its own work, identify discrepancies, and propose corrective actions.
-This often involves a "critic" or "evaluator" sub-agent or prompt.
+• How It Works: After an action or output, the LLM is prompted to critique its own work, identify discrepancies, and propose corrective actions.
+You can have a dedicated "critic" prompt, or even a separate small LLM act as the evaluator.
+The key is giving it a clear rubric to check against.

 • Verification: The agent identifies and attempts to rectify errors, demonstrating iterative improvement in its task execution or output quality.

-Critical Design Consideration: Over-reliance on a single, monolithic prompt to encapsulate all these principles frequently leads to "prompt engineering spaghetti."
-Decompose the agent's logic into distinct, modular prompts or sub-agents for each capability (planning, tool use, reflection) to improve clarity, debuggability, and maintainability.
+Critical Design Consideration: Listen, I've seen too many engineers try to cram all these principles into one mega-prompt.
+You end up with "prompt engineering spaghetti" – impossible to debug, impossible to maintain.
+Decompose it.
+Seriously.
+Break the agent's logic into distinct, modular prompts or sub-agents for each capability (planning, tool use, reflection).
+You'll thank me later.

 #Selecting the Right Agentic Pattern